 Things to do near Ripley’s Aquarium Toronto

 Visit the CN Tower located next door to the aquarium.
-You can save on admission to both attractions with a Toronto CityPass. (link)
+Other nearby attractions include:

 - Steam Whistle Brewery